Cleaach/aroundnus/README.md

 To install the app, you need to manually export the app from the source code.
 Follow the iOS-relevant instructions in the next section.

-## Exporting the React Native app from the source code
+## Exporting the app

+The following procedure is to directly, from the source code, export the app as an `.apk` file and/or onto an iPhone.

 ### Prerequisites

 - Node.js
 - JDK 17
 - npm
+- Expo
 - Unity Hub and Unity Engine 6000.1.x
 - Xcode
 - Google Cloud Console Account